ML-based approach to classification and generation of structured light propagation in turbulent media: Improved Classification by Augmented data

 where the expectation is taken over the training data, the forward noise $\epsilon$, and the time index $t$.
+This is a target-regression problem conditional on $(x_t,t,c)$: for each noisy image, diffusion time, and class label, the network estimates the corresponding denoising target.
+The choice of target and the choice of loss space are related but distinct.
+The target determines what the network output represents, while the loss space determines after which linear reparameterization the prediction error is measured.
 In light of the recent preprint \cite{li2025back} and the earlier work \cite{lu2025mathematical}, the selection of the norm $\|\cdot\|$ fundamentally affects the learning despite their equivalence under invertible linear transforms \eqref{eq:vpred_isml}; similar concepts appear in the numerical analysis theory of preconditioning~\cite{xu1992iterative}.
 Corresponding to the three choices of target, we define three norms in \eqref{eq:dm_freq_loss_isml}, denoted as $\|\cdot\|_{\mathbf{v}}$, $\|\cdot\|_{\boldsymbol{\epsilon}}$, and $\|\cdot\|_{\mathbf{x}}$.
 For instance, given $y_{\mathrm{target}}=\mathbf{x}_0$, under $\|\cdot\|_{\mathbf{v}}$ as loss space, \eqref{eq:dm_pixel_loss_isml} reads

 which is the mean-squared error after decoding the network output into the $\mathbf{v}$-parameterization used in the implementation.